- Researchers say women with a higher risk of breast cancer can lower that risk by taking anti-inflammatory drugs such as Advil and Aleve.

 “These are pretty amazing findings,” Jason Cohen, MD, FACS, a surgical oncologist and co-director of The Breast Center at Surgery Group of Los Angeles at Cedars-Sinai Hospital, told Healthline. “… cutting a high-risk patient’s breast cancer risk almost in half.
 But until we see the data and true long-term effects, it is hard to say what this really means.”

-According to the American Cancer Society, benign (noncancerous) breast conditions are common.
-Most breast changes are benign, the group says, and benign conditions are not life threatening.
+According to the American Cancer Society, benign (noncancerous) breast conditions are

 Some, though, are linked with higher risks of getting breast cancer later and symptoms can be similar.